Tenant responsibilities during a tenancy

 With anything dangerous like broken glass, please ensure that you report this to us immediately.
 It is the responsibility of a tenant to repair any windows or glazing broken at the property during the tenancy both internally and externally with like-for-like glass.

-Renewal and rent reviews
+Tenancy renewal and rent reviews